 Mung Beans vs Mung Beans Sprouts

-While mung bean keto does not mix, it’s possible to be curious about mung bean sprouts and whether those would be keto-approved.
+While mung beans are not typically considered keto, it’s possible to be curious about mung bean sprouts and whether those would be keto-approved.
 Mung bean sprouts are sprouts that grow from soaked mung beans.

 These can sprout within hours and typically take between 3 and 6 days to grow.
 Mung beans can be purchased sprouted from most grocery stores or someone could grow them themselves by soaking the mung beans in water overnight then draining and rinsing them and repeating that process until the sprouts reach the desired length.